Nandyal–Yerraguntla section

 Nandyal–Yerraguntla section connects of Nandyal district and Yerraguntla of Kadapa district in the Indian state of Andhra Pradesh.
 Further, this section converges with Nallapadu–Nandyal section at Nandyal.
-It is administered under Guntakal railway division of South Central Railway zone, except the Nandyal railway station which is under Guntur railway division.
+It is administered under Guntakal railway division of South Coast Railway zone, except the Nandyal railway station which is under Guntur railway division.
 The total length of the section extends to a length of 123 km.
-Banaganapalle,Koilakuntla,Jammalamadugu and Proddatur are the major towns through which the line passes.
+Banaganapalle, Koilakuntla, Jammalamadugu and Proddatur are the major towns through which the line passes.

 History

 The railway section was sanctioned in the year 1996–97.
 It was commissioned on 23 August 2016 and total project was completed at a cost of ₹9670 million.